 Other accommodations can include an assistant to read questions aloud or special seating arrangements.
 Or perhaps the school will allow your child to use an electronic device such as an iPad, Livescribe, or computer to record lessons and help take notes in class.

 Ask if the school has a Services for Student Disabilities Coordinator or similar position.
 Does that person have the qualifications to know what accommodations students with dyslexia need?

-The American Academy is a specialized program designed to teach students with dyslexia and other learning difficulties.
+The American Academy is a specialized program designed to teach students with dyslexia and other learning differences.
 We provide Individual and Targeted Attention for students, including multi-sensory teaching methods and reading programs that incorporate the latest educational research and resources.
-We also employ ESE (Exceptional Student Educators) certified teachers who have training and experience with dyslexia.
+We also employ ESE (Exceptional Student Educators) certified teachers who have training and experience with dyslexia and other learning differences.
 Plus, we have full-time assistants in all lower school grades, and they work together with classroom teachers to provide a comprehensive education for every student.

 To learn more about The American Academy program and how we can support your child's academic success please contact us directly.